chronot1995/cumulus-ansible-intermediate-mlag-nclu/README.md

           bond01   -                  1         -                      -
 ```

+The most important link is the status of the "Backup IP."
+In the above, it is set to "active," which means that the two switches will form an LACP connection to the downstream server.

-One can see the various LACP interfaces:
+One can see the various LACP interfaces and which bond / LACP member that they belong to:

 ```
 cumulus@switch01:mgmt-vrf:~$ net show interface bondmems